 b.
 Obligations of Subprocessor.
 In accordance with Article 28 (4) GDPR, UK GDPR and LGPD, as applicable, Snap will impose legally binding contract terms on each Subprocessor that are as restrictive as those contained in this Agreement.

 c.
 Restricted Access.
 Snap will ensure each Subprocessor only accesses and uses Customer Personal Data to the extent required to perform the obligations subcontracted to it and in accordance with this Agreement.

 d.
 Updates of Subprocessors.
-In accordance with Article 28 (2) GDPR, here is an up-to-date list of: (i) all Subprocessors involved in processing Customer Personal Data; (ii) the purposes for which the Subprocessors process Customer Personal Data; and (iii) the location of each Subprocessor.
+In accordance with Article 28 (2) GDPR and UK GDPR (as applicable), here is an up-to-date list of: (i) all Subprocessors involved in processing Customer Personal Data; (ii) the purposes for which the Subprocessors process Customer Personal Data; and (iii) the location of each Subprocessor.
 Snap will notify the Data Controller at least 30 days before adding a new Subprocessor.

 6. Data Transfers

 a.
-If the Data Controller is established in the EEA and transfers personal data to Snap Inc. Snap ULC, or Snap Aus Pty Ltd, the Standard Contractual Clauses are incorporated by reference into this Agreement and apply to that transfer.
+If the Data Controller is established in the EEA and transfers personal data to Snap Inc., Snap ULC, or Snap Aus Pty Ltd, then the Data Transfer Agreement shall:

 c.
 With respect to personal data of Brazilian data subjects, the Data Controller agrees that Snap may process Customer Personal Data outside of Brazil, and represents and warrants that such transfer of Customer Personal Data is in compliance with LGPD.